scadaguru/backup-mac-to-pbs/README.md

     ```
     - /Volumes/Data/work/another-python:/backup
     ```
-    - Update the hostname.
+    - Update the `hostname`.
 This is what will show on the Proxmox Backup Server UI
     ```
     hostname: mbp-14
     ```